xingrz/glass-v1/contacts.md

 POSTing a [JSON representation of a contact](reference/contacts) to the [insert REST endpoint](reference/contacts/insert.md).

-All contacts must specify an id, which identifies the contact to the Glassware receiving the [notifications](subscriptions.md).
+All contacts must specify an `id`, which identifies the contact to the Glassware receiving the [notifications](subscriptions.md).
 You must also specify a `displayName` and at least one `imageUrls`, which Glass uses to display the contact information to the user.

-> **注意:** For best results, use a PNG icon image that is 640 by 360 pixels with a transparent background for imageUrls.
+> **注意:** For best results, use a PNG icon image that is 640 by 360 pixels with a transparent background for `imageUrls`.

 ```http
 POST /mirror/v1/contacts HTTP/1.1